Hermes of Andros

-The Hermes of Andros (Ερμής της Άνδρου) is a large Roman-era marble sculpture of the Greek god Hermes, god of commerce and messengers, that was unearthed in the Aegean island of Andros, Greece in the early eighteenth century.
+The Hermes of Andros (Ερμής της Άνδρου) is a large Roman-era marble sculpture of the Greek god Hermes (known to the Romans as Mercury), god of commerce and messengers, that was unearthed in the Aegean island of Andros, Greece in the early eighteenth century.

 The sculpture was discovered in the ancient agora of Andros in 1832, just two years following Greece's independence from the Ottoman Empire, and originally displayed in the National Archaeological Museum of Athens for several years until it was finally given back to Andros.
 Today it is housed in the island, in the Archaeological Museum of Andros.

 History

 The statue was discovered in 1832 by a man named Demetrios Loukrezis digging in a plot of land he owned on the site of the ancient agora of Andros, alongside a second statue depicting a richly dressed woman (headless).
 Next year Spyridon Trikoupis announced the discovery of the statues in the archaeological journal Bullettino dell'Instituto di Corrispondenza Archeologica.
 During his visit in Andros in 1841 King Otto of Greece ordered the statue to be moved to the newly established National Museum (then housed in the Temple of Hephaestus, incorrectly called the Theseum) after paying Loukrezis an amount of money.

 Near the site where the statue of Hermes and the woman was found stood a shrine, probably for hero-worship, where a honorific inscription was found that mentioned Egnatia Maximilla and Publius Gleitius Gallus, benefactors of the city during the reign of Emperor Nero (around 65 AD), thus causing the two sculptures to be associated with them.
 Although the date roughly matched the year the female sculpture was made (which is a Herculaneum Woman-type), Hermes of Andros however proved to be an older work.
 It was then argued that the statue of Hermes was reused in conjunction with the female statue, which was common to usage of Hermes statues.

 Finally in 1981 the statue was returned to Andros, where it has been displayed in the island's archaeological museum ever since.